Moles: while some people think they look cute, they can cause severe damage to your lawn and landscaping.

 Moles live their entire lives in their tunnels, so they’re more likely to frequent areas that offer the ideal habitat for feeding, breeding, and burrowing.

-Here are a three environmental factors that moles love:
+Here are 3 environmental factors that moles love:

 1. Lots Of Insects